yyht6300a/499TeamExercise/README.md

 3. Sorting Strings in Descending Order
     To use this function, call StringSorterDesc.sortStringsDesc(String[]).
 The input is an array of strings, and the output is a new array of strings sorted in descending order.
 The bubble sort algorithm is used to sort the strings.
 StringSorterDescTest.java is included to make sure the sortStringsDesc functions as intended.

+4. Sorting String in Ascending Order
+    To use this function, first create a String sorter.
+This sorter will be used to sort an arraylist of 'msg' objects.
+The sorter will obtain the content of each msg elements and sort them in ascending order.
+The output is the same Arraylist but with each msg sorted by content in Ascending order.